shadows911/baruf/content/p/names.md

 *metasemantic* fact that tells us *about* the semantic facts.
-Knowing this metasemantic fact, we can then use it to figure out the semantic fact that "Harry Potter" designates the baby that Lily Potter pointed at when she said "that child shall be 'Harry Potter.'"
-It's this semantic fact that the Map needs to know, in order to label Harry when he arrives at Hogwarts.
+Knowing this metasemantic fact, we can then use it to figure out the semantic fact that "Harry Potter" designates the baby that Lily Potter pointed at when she said "that child shall be 'Harry Potter'."
+It's this semantic question---who is designated by "Harry Potter"?---that the Map needs to answer, in order to label Harry when he arrives at Hogwarts.
+But it won't be able to answer that question without first learning some metasemantic facts about how Harry got his name.

 ****

 We face again the question of how the Map reaches back into the past.
 How can it know for certain when and how a person was named, so that it can learn what name they were given?
-This is, again, a question for another day.
-We know what the Map needs to know.
-I will not here attempt to answer how it might know it.
+I'm afraid this is a question for another day.
+We now know *what* the Map needs to know.
+I won't here try to answer *how* it might come to know it.

 ## Further reading

 - Bach,
-  Kent (2002). ["Giorgione was so-called because of his name,"](http://userwww.sfsu.edu/kbach/Bach.Giorgione.pdf "PDF") *Philosophical Perspectives* volume 16, pages 73--103.
+  Kent (2002). ["Giorgione was so-called because of his name"](http://userwww.sfsu.edu/kbach/Bach.Giorgione.pdf "PDF"), *Philosophical Perspectives* volume 16, pages 73--103.

 - Hinchliff, Mark (2012).
-"Has the theory of reference rested on a mistake?" in *Reference and Referring,* edited by William Kabasenche, Michael O'Rourke, and Matthew Slater, MIT Press.
+"Has the theory of reference rested on a mistake?" in *Reference and Referring*, edited by William Kabasenche, Michael O'Rourke, and Matthew Slater, MIT Press.

-- Kripke, Saul (1980). *Naming and Necessity,* Harvard University Press.
+- Kripke, Saul (1980). *Naming and Necessity*, Harvard University Press.

-- Lycan, William (2008). *Philosophy of Language: A Contemporary Introduction,* Routledge.
+- Lycan, William (2008). *Philosophy of Language: A Contemporary Introduction*, Routledge.